Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Symmetry Fractionalization

 We note that the projective representation analysis of Sec.~\ref{sec:Proj_Rep_Glob_Symm} must include the complex conjugation of anti-unitary symmetries, so they are classified by $H^2_{q}(G, \text{U}(1))$, which includes complex conjugation from anti-unitary symmetry action.
 In particular, the boundary operator includes the complex conjugation through the $\rho_{g}$ action, so the $2$-cocycle condition on the projective phases becomes

 and the projective phase is a $2$-coboundary when

 for some phase $e^{i f\left( {\bf g} \right)} \in C(G,\text{U}(1))$.
 These modifications do not affect the symmetry fractionalization results.

 When we specify a fusion basis decomposition of the topological state space of $n$ quasiparticles, we first specify an order in which to place the quasiparticles from left to right at the top of a fusion tree.
 Specifying an order in which one lists the quasiparticles is equivalent to specifying a line in the 2D manifold that passes through the quasiparticles in that order.
 The inclusion of rotational and spatial parity symmetry is complicated by the fact that these symmetry operations generally change the positions of the quasiparticles with respect to their ordering line.
 For spatial parity symmetries, we note that one can repeat the analysis above, with the modification that when phases in the analysis are mapped to $C^{n}(G,\mathcal{A})$ cochains, the action of $\rho_{\bf g}$ on the group elements $\mathcal{A}$ is modified to include topological charge conjugation whenever $p(\rho_{\bf g}) = 1$.
-This modification follows from the relation $S_{\rho_{\bf g}(a)\rho_{\bf g}(b)} = K^{q({\bf g})+p({\bf g})} S_{ab} K^{q({\bf g})+p({\bf g})}$, which modifies the $\rho$ action in the cohomology structure, i.e. in the coboundary operator and the groups $H^n_{[\rho]}(G,\mathcal{A})$, whenever $\rho_{\bf g}$ corresponds to a non-trivial parity symmetry, which changes the orientation of space.
+This modification follows from the relation $S_{\rho_{\bf g}(a)\rho_{\bf g}(b)} = K^{q({\bf g})+p({\bf g})} S_{ab} K^{q({\bf g})+p({\bf g})}$, which modifies the $\rho$ action in the cohomology structure, i.e. in the coboundary operator and the groups $H^n_{[\rho]}(G,\mathcal{A})$, whenever $\rho_{\bf g}$ corresponds to a spatial orientation reversing symmetry.

 Before concluding this section, we note that the above considerations provide a framework to classify the different possible types of symmetry fractionalization.
 However, not all elements of the $H^2_{[\rho]}(G, \mathcal{A})$ classes will be allowed in general.
 When $G$ corresponds to a spatial symmetry, there can be additional constraints that rule out certain types of fractionalization~\cite{oshikawa2000,paramekanti2004,hastings2004,hastings2005,zaletel2014}.
 Even for on-site symmetries, as we will see, some of the fractionalization classes are anomalous and cannot be realized in a purely $2+1$ dimensional system.